dowjones/react-dropdown-tree-select/README.md

 If set to true, shows the dropdown when rendered.
 This can be used to render the component with the dropdown open as its initial state.

+### form states (disabled|readOnly)

+Type: `bool` (default: `false`)

+`disabled=true` disables the dropdown completely.
+This is useful during form submit events.
+`readOnly=true` makes the dropdown read only, which means that the user can still interact with it but cannot change any of its values.
+This can be useful for display only forms.

 ## Styling and Customization

 ### Default styles